 The British Museum has compiled a wonderful virtual tour of modern kayaking clothing made and used by the kayaking clubs in Greenland today.
 The text includes very illuminating passages describing both the equipment and some of the emotions surrounding it.

-Chris Cunningham provides historical information about the tuilik and a review of the Brooks and Superior kayaks garments.
 For more information about the Brooks product, see the Brooks Greenland Page.
-In addition to their tuilik, Brooks also makes a neoprene avataq (inflatable bladder) that was used at the Year 2000 Greenland Championships.
+In addition to their tuilik, Brooks also makes a neoprene avataq (inflatable bladder) that is used at the annual Greenland Championships.

-John shares images of his method of making a neoprene tuilik.
+John shares an illustrated guide for his method of making a neoprene tuilik.

-Drawn by Shawn Baker for "do-it-yourselfers".
-This is a tuilik pattern based on diagrams by H.C.
+This tuilik pattern is based on diagrams by H.C.
 Petersen and Wolfgang Brinck.
 This pattern will enable you to make a great fitting garment using neoprene or other stretchy fabrics.
 Includes cutting lines and instructions to fit a wide range of adult sizes.
 The final product offers a fit similar to a commercial neoprene tuilik, but has a more traditional appearance, hood and seam details.